dailybruin/the-stack/_posts/2018-06-03-how-long-are-lectures.md

 <div id="radial-chart" class="radial-chart"></div>

 <p class="para">
-The following graph features an interactive scatterplot where you can mouse over the data points to learn more about different insights related to a particular department, such as average lecture length per day, average lecture length per week, average lecture size, and average number of lectures per week.
-Play around with the filters to find some patterns!
+We also looked for patterns using the interactive scatterplot below where you can mouse over the data points to learn more about different insights related to a particular department, such as average lecture length per day, average lecture length per week, average lecture size, and average number of lectures per week.
+Play around with the filters to find some trends!
 The first four filters manipulate the dataset, the fifth filter changes the x-axis of the scatterplot, and the sixth filter changes the y-axis of the scatterplot.

 </p><br/><br/>

 <div class="filters3">